Search Railroad Sites For:

 Mile: 0.0 Date: Feb 1999

-Ease: A+ View: W
+Ease: A View: W

 Area: B IC2: 338, 368

-Map: Ba 42 K 1 Topographic Map
+Map: Ba 42 K 1 Topographic Maps

 This tour starts at Mt.
 Clare which is located about a mile west of the center of the city of Baltimore, Maryland.
-In 1828, the B&O wanted to begin its railroad downtown at the city's harbor, but wrangling over the exact route delayed progress, so construction started near what was, at that time, the edge of the active city.
+In 1828, B&O wanted to begin its railroad downtown at the city's harbor, but wrangling over the exact route delayed progress, so construction started near what was, at that time, the western edge of the active city.
 Over the century that followed, Mt.
 Clare would evolve into a major terminal, with a large train yard, car repair shops, locomotive construction facilities, and even the passenger station shown in this photo.

 Mt.
 Clare is the second-oldest railroad station along the Old Main Line (OML), younger than only the Ellicott City station we'll see later in this tour.
 The station is now home to the B&O Railroad Museum.
 Behind the station is the 1885 roundhouse that originally served as a car repair shop.
 Now the structure houses the museum's impressive collection of old locomotives.
-The B&O museum is open most days, and is a highly recommended stop for all railfans.
+The B&O Museum is open most days, and is a highly recommended stop for all railfans.

 The 1936-dated photo linked below shows a plaque mounted on the exterior of the building which reads, "This Building Erected 1830 is the first passenger and freight station in America and the oldest in the world.
 At the time of its use, trains were pulled by horses between Baltimore and Ellicott's Mills.
 Baltimore and Ohio, The Pioneer Railroad of America, the cornerstone of which was laid by Charles Carroll of Carrollton, July 4, 1828."